ErinZ1234567890/lecture_notes/Practice_Exam_01.md

 }
 ```

+**Part D**
-- D: Suppose we stored one of each to the following in the `Shape` class:
+- Suppose we stored one of each to the following in the `Shape` class:
 	- some `private` field
 	- some `public` field
 	- some `protected` field
 	- some `static` field
 	- some `package` field

-	Compare and contrast the usage of each field.
+- Compare and contrast the usage of each field.
 	- Which could be directly accessed by some subclass?
 	- Which could only be indirectly accessed by some subclass, and how?
 	- Which could be accessed by anyone?